Constraints on dark matter self-interaction from galactic core size: The SIDM solution to the core cusp problem

 A few comments about the $N$-body simulations carried out in this work is now in order.
-In order to simulate the isolated haloes incorporating the effects of the DM self interaction we utilize a modification of the existing gravitational $N$-body code \texttt{GADGET} \cite{Volker:2005vol,Jun:2011jun,Robertson:2016qef}.
-The algorithm follows basic assumption that whenever a particle (say $j$) is considered to be the nearest neighbour of another particle (say $i$), lying within a circle of predefined radius $h$, there exists a finite probability of scattering or interaction.
+To simulate the isolated haloes by incorporating the effects of the DM self-interaction, we utilize a modification of the existing gravitational $N$-body code \texttt{GADGET} \cite{Springel:2000yr,Springel:2005mi}.
+The algorithm follows a basic assumption that whenever a particle (say $j$) is considered to be the nearest neighbour of another particle (say $i$), there exists a finite probability of scattering or interaction.
 If and when the two particles collide in this sense, the phase space of the scattered DM particles is obtained from the differential scattering cross section $ \frac{\rm d \sigma}{\rm d \Omega}$.
 The positions and velocities are updated at each time-step following the usual Kick-Drift-Kick Leap-frog method.